Professor Lucie Cluver

 Professor of Child and Family Social Work

 Lucie would welcome applications for D.Phils from students who are committed to policy and programming-relevant research and to helping mitigate the impacts of HIV/AIDS and family distress on children in sub-Saharan Africa.
-She speaks terrible Xhosa and has a bad habit of missing flights.

 Current DPhil Students

 - Craig Carty

 Lucie's previous DPhil students have gone on to be successful in academia, policy and practice:

 - Caroline Kuo (2010) - is an Assistant Professor of Behavioral and Social Sciences in the Center for Alcohol and Addiction Studies at Brown University

 - Lena Saleh (2012) - is the Director of Program Planning in HIV Prevention in the New York City Department of Health and Mental Hygiene